measles/user_configs/README.md

 ## About

-Based on the idea and Makefile from https://github.com/crible/dotfiles
+Based on the idea and Makefile from https://github.com/crible/dotfiles .
+Thanks a lot for a @crible for advices.